Click on the tabs below to learn more about the four days of Pongal!

 Sugarcane, which is an important harvest of the season, signifies prosperity and well-being.

-When the rice boils over the pot, those celebrating would shout out “Pongalo Pongal!”
+When the milk boils over the pot, those celebrating would shout out “Pongalo Pongal!”

 What is Pongal?